Kartikdixit2468/Advanced-Jarvis-AI-using-python/README.md

 In this project, I have used Python to automate Bard AI and some other websites for voice recognition, etc, and some prebuilt models of SKlearn to make predictions.

 ### Development under progress...
-### Looking for contributions, email us at kartikdixit2107@gmail.com if interested.
+# Looking for contributions, email us at kartikdixit2107@gmail.com if interested.
+### Project Closed!